Cabidge/APCSFinalProject/README.md

 ## 5/29
 ### Wen Hao Dong
-Added ability to hard drop and drop hints (~20 minutes) Started on timer mode (~15 minutes)
+Added ability to hard drop and drop hints.
+Started on timer mode.
+(~30 min)

 ## 5/30
 ### Wen Hao Dong
-Balance changes and changed scoring system to match the official games' (~40 minutes) Finished implementing timer mode (~10 minutes) Smoothed out lateral movement animation for Puyo (~10 minutes)
+Balance changes and changed scoring system to match the official games'.
+Finished implementing timer mode.
+Smoothed out lateral movement animation for Puyo.
+(~1 hour)

 ## 5/31
 ### Tristan Pragnell
 Created backgrounds, board outline, and audio (~1.5 hours)

+## 6/2
+### Wen Hao Dong
+Added sound effects and starting adding sprites from the actual game.
+Added some animations and minor visual updates.
+Implemented ledge climbing mechanic.
+(~2.5 hours)

+## 6/7
+### Wen Hao Dong
+Updated visuals to look nicer and more akin to the actual game.
+Added a motion blur to hard dropping and turned falling puyo into its own class so it isn't fixed to a grid.
+(~2 hours)

+## 6/8
+### Wen Hao Dong
+Very minor improvements.
+(~20 min)

+## 6/9
+### Wen Hao Dong
+Updated in-game ui to match that of the real game.
+Updated the red X to use the game's sprites.
+Updated the title screen to have the official game logo.
+(~2 hours)

+## 6/10
+### Wen Hao Dong
+Added a skin selection screen.
+Added looping music from Puyo Puyo Tetris 2.
+Did some minor improvements and bug fixes.
+(~1.5 hours)